1776.png

 Do you get a lump in your throat when the white-haired vets carry the flag by?
 Do you dream of home when you’re in another country, missing American voices, jokes, tastes and sights and smells?
 I do.
 But people all over the world have equally strong feelings for their home countries.
 Nigerians in a New York winter yearn for the warmth and light of Lagos.
 Russians in Osaka dream of the birch trees around St. Petersburg.
 The French, wherever they are, are certain that France is in every way better.
 The love of home must be almost universal, and patriotism based on these emotions is the same the world over.

 But there’s something beyond the emotional love of this land and its people that accounts for the pride, respect, and awe that I feel on the Fourth.
-Because the Fourth is special.
+Because the Fourth is different.

 Consider that no shots were fired, no swords drawn on the fourth of July, 1776.
-What we celebrate is a quiet event, in a hot, closed room, in the colonial city of Philadelphia, when delegates from the British colonies in America signed a document that told their British lords and masters to piss off.
+What we celebrate is a quiet event, in a hot, closed room, in the colonial city of Philadelphia, when delegates from the British colonies in America signed a document that told their British lord and master to piss off.

 You had to read their Declaration in school—“When in the course of human events”—remember?
 Thomas Jefferson wrote the draft; the delegates argued over the words for three days.
 They took out Jefferson’s blast at the king’s slave trade, but what they left in was more than enough to get them all hanged.
 And on the fourth day they put their names on it.